The Keto Diet Unveiling the Science, Benefits, and Practical Tips

 Brain injuries.
 Some research suggests that the diet could improve outcomes of traumatic brain injuries.

-However, keep in mind that research into many of these areas is far from conclusive.
+However, remember that research into many of these areas is inconclusive.
 A ketogenic diet may provide many health benefits, especially with metabolic, neurological, or insulin-related diseases.

 For busy individuals, the Ultimate Keto Diet Plan